Dimwiddle/brit-insurance/README.md

 ## Pre-requisites

-1. Python v3.11 (or later) installed
+1. Python v3.10 (or later) installed
     - `pip` installed (by default)
 2. Virtual env created with command: `python -m venv .venv`

 ## Setup Test Framework Guide

-1. Activate your virtual environment
+1. Activate your virtual environment in the terminal

+- MacOS or Linux

 > source .venv/bin/activate

+- Windows:
+> .venv\Scripts\activate

-2. In the terminal - install dependancies from requirements.txt
+2. Install dependancies from requirements.txt
 > pip install -r requirements.txt

 3. You are now ready to execute the tests